 Act with Intention

-The final steps to ensure my new habits or TACs (thoughts, actions, and communications) were implemented was to take my Success Formula and resist the “old routines” that had been a part of the “old me”.
+The final step to ensure my new habits or TACs (thoughts, actions, and communications) was implemented was to take my Success Formula and resist the “old routines” that had been a part of the “old me.”

 The “ new me” didn’t become a phony person – just the person I had intended to be all along.